learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 ## Create Evaluation Metrics

-- Create a function `performance(true, predicted)` to calculate and return the r-sqaured score and MSE for two equal sized arrays showing true and predicted values
+- Create a function `performance(true, predicted)` to calculate and return the r-squared score and MSE for two equal sized arrays showing true and predicted values
 - TEst the function with given data